-- b) That the municipality be permitted to enter into long-term loans for the funding of the capital programmes in respect of the 2020/21 financial year limited to an amount of R14.5 million in terms of Section 46 of the Municipal Finance Management Act.

-- c) That the Municipal Manager be authorised to sign all necessary agreements and documents to give effect to the above lending programme.

-- 6) That the Council of Bergrivier Municipality, acting in terms of section 24 of the Municipal Finance Management Act, (Act 56 of 2003) approves and adopts the following existing and new policies:

-- a) Asset management policy

-- b) Cash Management and Investment policy

-- c) Credit control and Debt collection policy

-- d) Property Rates policy and By-law

-- e) Tariff policy

-- f) Virement policy

-- g) Supply Chain Management policy

-- h) Borrowing Policy

-- i) Funding, Reserves and Long Term Financial Planning Policy

-- j) Budget Implementation and Monitoring Policy

-- k) Petty Cash Policy

-- I) Creditors councillors and staff payment policy

-- m) Cost Containment policy

-- n) Preferential Procurement Policy

-- o) Community upliftment policy

-- 7) That the service level standards attached as Annexure "D" be approved.

-- 8) That where the tariff and other policy revisions necessitate amendments to relevant By-laws, the amendments be effected and made public in accordance with Section 75A of the Municipal Systems Act, (Act 32 of 2000)
+- b) That the municipality be permitted to enter into long-term loans for the funding of the capital programmes in respect of the 2021/22 financial year to the amount of R14.65 million in terms of Section 46 of the Municipal Finance Management Act. - c) That the Municipal Manager be authorised to sign all necessary agreements and documents to give effect to the above lending programme. - 6) That the Council of Bergrivier Municipality, acting in terms of Section 24 of the Municipal Finance Management Act, (Act 56 of 2003) approves and adopts the following existing as well as new policies: - a) Asset management policy - b) Cash Management and Investment policy - c) Credit control and Debt collection policy - d) Property Rates policy and By-law - e) Tariff policy - f) Virement policy - g) Supply Chain Management policy - h) Borrowing Policy - i) Funding, Reserves and Long Term Financial Planning Policy - j) Budget Implementation and Monitoring Policy - k) Petty Cash Policy - I) Creditors councillors and staff payment policy - m) Cost Containment policy - n) Preferential Procurement Policy - o) Community upliftment policy - 7) That the service level standards attached as Annexure "D" be approved. - 8) That where the tariff and other policy revisions necessitate amendments to relevant By-laws, the amendments be effected and made public in accordance with Section 75A of the Municipal Systems Act, (Act 32 of 2000) - 9) That the SIME assessment, summary of key findings, risks and recommendations from Provincial Treasury attached as Annexure "E" be noted. - 10) That the municipal response to the SIME assessment, attached as Annexure "f" be noted. - 11) That the procurement plans attached as Annexure "G" be noted.